robbert-vdh/yabridge/docs/architecture.md

 are non-virtual, but we can safely make them virtual in our case.
 `Vst3*ProxyImpl` then provides an implementation for all of the applicable `IFoo` interfaces that perform function calls using those message structs.

+## CLAP plugins

+Fundamentally the CLAP bridging is very similar to the VST3 bridging.
+Yabridge has both plugin and host proxy objects that expose the same extensions as the plugin and host objects they are proxying.
+The main difference with the VST3 approach is that thread requirements are more strictly upheld since CLAP documents thread requirements for every function calls, and that each plugin instance now has an audio thread callback socket for the handful of interfaces that use those.

 ## Audio buffers